 Frontiersman Hugh Glass was born in Pennsylvania in the 1780s.
 In 1823, he signed up for a fur-trading expedition.
 On the trip he was mauled by a grizzly bear and left for dead but survived.
 This story of his attack and survival has become legend and made Glass an American West folk hero.
 His life has also been portrayed in the films Man in the Wilderness (1971) and The Revenant (2015).

 Fur-Trading Expedition and Bear Attack

 In 1823, Glass joined a fur-trading expedition that had begun a year earlier backed by William Henry Ashley, the co-owner of Henry & Ashley Company which would later become the Rocky Mountain Fur Company.
 The crew (now dwindled from 100 to 30) departed in keelboats on the Missouri River in St. Louis in March.
 After several fatal run-ins with poachers, including the Arikara and Mandan Indians, the remaining 15 crew members were battered and exhausted.
-In late August, Glass was hunting ahead of the group and was severely mauled by a grizzly bear near present-day Lemmon, South Dakota in the Grand River Valley.
+In late August, Glass was hunting ahead of the group when he was attacked by a grizzly bear near present-day Lemmon, South Dakota in the Grand River Valley.

 Left for Dead and Fight to Survive